 Coronado National Memorial –Turn south from HWY 92 16 miles south of Sierra Vista.
 All of the common Madrean Woodland birds such as Acom Woodpecker, Mexican Jay, Bridled Titmouse and Montezuma Quail are found here along with mammals such as White-tailed Deer, White-nosed Coati and Javelina.

 Garden Canyon – South end of Fort Huachuca, west end of Sierra Vista.
-Enter main gate at Fry Blvd. (drivers will need to show proof of insurance, vehicle registration and driver’s license), continue on main road 2 miles, then follow the signs directing you to Garden Canyon.
+A visitor's pass must be obtained to gain access to the Fort (see above).
+Enter through Van Deman Gate and drive straight on along Hatfield Street.
+At Arizona Street turn left and then at Winrow Avenue, turn left.
+At roundabout, turn right along Winrow and on reaching the Fort bypass go straight across onto the unmade road, and follow signs to Garden Canyon.
 The upper picnic area offers great, easy birding: Sulphur-bellied Flycatcher, Painted Redstart and Elegant Trogon are regular here in season.
 At the end of the road (which becomes dirt after the Upper Picnic Area, the Sawmill Canyon Trail continues to climb into Pine forest.
 Garden Canyon is also legendary for butterfly and dragonfly enthusiasts.
-The fort’s other attractions include Native American rock art and a military history museum.
+The road up to the top of Garden Canyon is best driven in a vehicle with reasonably high clearance.

 Leslie Canyon National Wildlife Refuge - Located on the edge of the Swisshelm Mountains 16 miles north of Douglas on Leslie Canyon Road, or 11 miles (unpaved road) east of McNeal on Davis Road.
 This narrow desert canyon contains Leslie Creek, a stream supporting rare and protected native plants, fish, and frogs.
 The perennial water amidst Chihuahuan desert thornscrub and grassland attracts a tremendous variety of birds, including Violet-crowned Hummingbirds, Black capped Gnatcatchers, Lucy's Warblers, Rufous-crowned Sparrows, and Varied Buntings.
 Abide by the regulatory signs as portions of the refuge are closed to public entry to protect the habitat of threatened and endangered species.
 The road continues through the refuge to Rucker Canyon in the nearby Chiricahua Mountains, where camping is available.
 No fee.